-With the extensive range of formats available and lower average unit prices per litre in comparison with brands, private label products from different retailers have collectively proven to be especially popular, occupying three out of the top five ranks within edible oils.
-Aldi Stores Supermarkets Pty Ltd is ranked first in company terms in 2020, while Coles Group Ltd and Woolworths Ltd (Australia) occupy the fourth and fifth ranks respectively.
+Australian consumers are becoming more receptive to purchasing private label products, as retailers are working to improve their perception of such products, building trust and a good reputation for their offerings amongst consumers.
+With the extensive range of formats available and lower average unit prices per litre in comparison with brands, private label products from different retailers have collectively proven to be especially popular, occupying three out of the top five positions within edible oils in retail value terms.

 Understand the latest market trends and future growth opportunities for the Edible Oils industry in Australia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.